potassco/pddl-instances/README.md

 ## Format

 For each IPC domain, there is a top-level readme containing an informal description of the domain.
-The respective `domain.pddl` file contains the PDDL domain description.
+The PDDL domain description is in the respective  `domain.pddl` file.
-Problem instances are of the form `instance-x.pddl`, where `x` ≥ 1 (without leading zeros).
+Problem instances reside in the `instances` subdirectory and are of the form `instance-x.pddl`, where `x` ≥ 1 (without leading zeros).

 ## International Planning Competitions